 Abilities: Copy

-In Move, the copy ability on a type indicates that the instance or the value of the type can be copied.
-While this behavior may feel very natural when working with numbers or other simple types, it is not the default for custom types in Move.
-This is because Move is designed to express digital assets and resources, and inability to copy is a key element of the resource model.
+In Move, the copy ability on a type indicates that the instance or the value of the type can be copied, or duplicated.
+While this behavior is provided by default when working with numbers or other primitive types, it is not the default for custom types.
+Move is designed to express digital assets and resources, and controlling the ability to duplicate resources is a key principle of the resource model.
+However, the Move type system allows you to add the copy ability to custom types:

 public struct Copyable has copy {}